aws-samples/agentic-orchestration/README.md

 Set up Amazon Bedrock: Follow the official Amazon Bedrock documentation to create your Bedrock environment and configure the necessary permissions and resources.

-Integrate KnowledgeBase: Explore the KnowledgeBase service and learn how to integrate it with your Bedrock-powered application.
+Integrate Knowledge Base: Explore the Knowledge Base service and learn how to integrate it with your Bedrock-powered application.
 Ensure that your knowledge base is populated with relevant information to support your reasoning tasks.

 Utilize Langchain: Dive into the Langchain framework and understand how to use it to orchestrate the reasoning process.
 Explore the various Langchain components, such as agents, chains, and prompts, to build your reasoning system.

 Integrate Langgraph: Introduce Langgraph into your system to manage the agentic services involved in the reasoning process.
 Learn how to dispatch tasks and reason about the various components of your system using Langgraph.

 Develop your Reasoning Orchestration System: Combine the knowledge and tools you've acquired to build your reasoning orchestration system.
-Ensure that the different components (Bedrock, KnowledgeBase, Langchain, and Langgraph) work seamlessly together to provide the desired functionality.
+Ensure that the different components (Bedrock, Knowledge Base, Langchain, and Langgraph) work seamlessly together to provide the desired functionality.

 Test and Refine: Thoroughly test your reasoning orchestration system, and make any necessary adjustments to improve its performance and reliability.